Center of the Bla Bla Galaxy

 Tuesday July 30, 2019 6:58 PM CDT -- Intellectual Programs

-master plan for KDX Worldround Radio includes a lot more intellectual
+master plan for KDX Worldround Radio included a lot more intellectual

 programs than we carry now but being so busy we never get around to it.